 In this case, the investor compensation scheme pays compensation based on the value of the financial instruments and cash that are no longer available to the customer.

-- or is included in the amounts covered by the deposit guarantee scheme up to €100,000, if your securities account is held by a bank.
+included in the amounts covered by the deposit guarantee scheme up to €100,000, if your securities account is held by a bank;

-The investor compensation scheme does not cover commercial disputes between the customer and the service provider (for example, relating to management of the portfolio) or possible changes in the market value of the securities.
+The investor compensation scheme does not cover possible changes in the market value of the securities or commercial disputes between the customer and the service provider (for example, relating to management of the portfolio).